What Do Airport Managers Do?

 Learn About the Salary, Required Skills, & More

 Airport managers are the decision-makers and policy-makers for airports.
-They create jobs and oversee management of each airport department.
+They create jobs and oversee the management of each airport department.
 The job is multi-faceted and vital to aviation safety.
-Large airports serving commercial airlines need managers to oversee several departments, but smaller airports may need their airport managers to be more hands-on with areas such as finance, security, maintenance, and more.
+Large airports that serve commercial airlines need managers to oversee several departments, but smaller airports may need airport managers to be more hands-on with areas such as finance, security, maintenance, and more.

 Airports often are one of the largest employers in a local area.
 Major airports like JFK in New York can have upwards of 30,000 people employed.
 Small airports may employ only an airport manager and a couple of linemen.
 Regardless, someone has to manage the daily operations and plan for the future, and that job lies with the airport manager.